-In 2006, Dr. Novy began working as a Graduate Research Fellow at Rutgers University in New Jersey, where he conducted research on plant population genetics, invasive species, plant conservation, horticultural improvement, agronomic risk assessment, beekeeping management, plant evolution and agricultural economics and policy.
-While at Rutgers, Dr. Novy taught undergraduate and graduate courses on a variety of plant science and horticultural topics, winning several awards for research, teaching and outreach excellence.
+Before his employment with the USBG, Dr. Novy worked as a Graduate Research Fellow at Rutgers University where he conducted research on plant population genetics, invasive species, plant conservation, horticultural improvement, agronomic risk assessment, beekeeping management, plant evolution, and agricultural economics and policy.
+He also taught undergraduate and graduate courses on a variety of plant science and horticultural topics, winning several awards for research, teaching and outreach excellence.
 He holds an appointment as a research collaborator at the Smithsonian Institution, National Museum of Natural History, Botany Department.
-Dr. Novy came to the USBG in 2012 as the Public Programs Manager and was promoted to Deputy Executive Director in 2013.
-He was named the Executive Director of the USBG in 2014.

-Dr. Novy was born in Michigan but grew up in New Jersey.
-He completed a BA at New York University in 2000 and a PhD at Rutgers University in 2012.
-He currently lives in Arlington, Virginia.
+Dr. Novy completed his Bachelor of Arts degree at New York University in 2000 and his doctorate at Rutgers University in 2012.